-Typically, you can know that you have varicose veins by looking at them.
-These veins protrude above the skin’s surface (though they are still covered by skin), and they look like a tangle of rope.
+You usually know that you have varicose veins by looking at them.
+These veins protrude above the skin’s surface (though they are still covered by skin).
+They are dark in color and they look like a tangle of rope.
 The area around the veins might be swollen, as well, or the veins may appear raised on their own.

-These veins appear on the legs, and they can appear as low as the ankles and as high as the groin.
-However, they are usually found on the back of the calf or knee.
+Most often these veins appear on the legs.
+However, they can appear as low as the ankles and as high as the groin.
+They are usually found on the back of the calf or knee.
 They are next found most often on the inside of the thigh.